The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 , or extra_arguments

-to the terraform init
+to the tofu init

 call.
 NOTE: